MichaelDeBoey/dotfiles/README.md

 can be found
 [here](https://github.com/robbyrussell/oh-my-zsh/wiki/Customization).

-When installing these dotfiles for the first time you'll need to backup all of your settings with Mackup.
+When installing these dotfiles for the first time you'll need to back up all of your settings with Mackup.
 Install Mackup and backup your settings with the commands below.
-Your settings will be synced to iCloud so you can use them to sync between computers and reinstall them when reinstalling your Mac.
+Your settings will be synced to iCloud, so you can use them to sync between computers and reinstall them when reinstalling your Mac.
 If you want to save your settings to a different directory or different storage than iCloud,